16th Edition ROAD DEVELOPMENT IN INDIA A VIRTUAL CONFERENCE

-The other speakers at the 15th edition of Roads Development in India included (in alphabetical order):
+The other speakers confirmed include (in alphabetical order):

 - Sudhir Hoshing, Joint Managing Director, IRB Infrastructure Developers

-- Prashant Kumar, MD, Karnataka Road Development Corporation
+- Prakash Kumar, Managing Director, Karnataka Road Development Corporation

 - Ajay Kumar Mishra, President, Dilip Buildcon

-- Supratim Sarkar, Executive VP and Group Head, SBI Capital Markets
+- Supratim Sarkar, Executive VP and Group Head (PA & SF), SBI Capital Markets

 The conference is targeted at: